 Three Dimensional Creatures

 Being three dimensional creatures (possessing length, width and height), humans are unable to see the fourth dimension as our physical world is constructed within these three physical dimensions.
 We might feel or intuit time’s presence, but we can never actually detect it with our three-dimensional senses because it extends beyond our universe.
-Humans only perceive the fourth dimension time as memories lodged at variable intervals, the result of which is our apparent perception of time moving forward in a straight line.
-However, time still exists as a dimension and objects can cross it in a similar way as they do the others, although three dimensional like humans can only move in one direction forward through time.
-If we could see an object’s fourth dimensional space-time (or world-line) it may resemble a spaghetti-like line stretching from the past to the future showing the spatial location of the object at every instant in time.
+Humans only perceive the fourth dimension of time as memories lodged at variable intervals, the result of which is our apparent perception of time moving forward in a straight line.
+Nevertheless, time exists as a dimension and objects cross it in a similar way as they do the others, although three dimensional humans are only able to move in one direction forward through time.
+If we could see an object’s fourth dimensional space-time (or world-line) it would resemble a spaghetti-like line stretching from the past to the future showing the spatial location of the object at every instant in time.